hannonhill/exchange-resources/README.md

 * [Social Media Mashup](https://github.com/hannonhill/exchange-modules/tree/master/social-media-mashup) - Combination of Facebook, Twitter, Flickr, YouTube, or other RSS feeds displayed on one page.
 Requires setup with Facebook and Twitter APIs.
 Instagram currently not working. v0.8.x

 * [Vanity URL](https://github.com/hannonhill/exchange-modules/tree/master/vanity-url) - Allows making custom Redirects in a user friendly interface that generates an htaccess file.
 Requires Apache webserver. x0.8.x

+Disclaimer: These modules are not supported by Hannon Hill and are delivered out of the box as is.
+If you need assistance, please contact our [Professional Services team](https://www.hannonhill.com/support/professional-services/index.html).